Pleasure cruises and ferries on Lake Geneva in Switzerland are often not cheap but savings deals are available to make boat trips and tickets cheaper.

 The Junior Card (Carte Junior) is one of the best savings offers for families living and traveling in Switzerland.
 It is available from the Swiss Railways at CHF30 per year per child.
 It allows children between 6 and 16 to travel for free on almost all trains, buses, cable cars, and boats as longs as they are accompanied by a parent with a valid ticket.

-Most Swiss children have a Junior Card and even for tourists the card can pay for itself within a single long journey.
+Most Swiss children have a Junior Card and even for tourists, the card can pay for itself within a single long journey.
 The Junior Card is available from any manned train station and issued on the spot.
 The Junior Card is valid for all regular boat cruises on Lake Geneva.

 Children 6 to 16 without a Junior Card or traveling without their parents pay 50% of the regular fare.
 Children under 6 travel for free.

-Note that the advantages of the Junior Card can be included for free (then referred to as the Family Card) in the one-month Half-Fare Card that is only available to non-Swiss residents as well as in many other international Swiss transportation offers available to non-resident only.
+Note that the advantages of the Junior Card can be included for free (then referred to as the Family Card) in the one-month Half-Fare Card that is only available to non-Swiss residents as well as in many other international Swiss transportation offers available to non-residents only.
 Note, the names of children must be added at the time of purchase, it cannot be added later on.

 Save with Swiss Railway Passes and Cards on Lake Geneva Boat Cruises